rydmike/squircle_study/README.md

 ### SquircleBorder PR

 A PR for a Squircle that was rejected in Flutter SDK.
 It was discussed here https://github.com/flutter/flutter/pull/27523.
 This is a RydMike code revival of the PR with some minor mods.
+Changes includes adding `BorderSide` support and supporting slightly higher relative radius, in relation to the stadium radius.

 * Name: **SquircleBorder PR**
 * From [Flutter rejected PR code](https://github.com/jslavitz/flutter/blob/4b2d32f9ebb1192bce695927cc3cab13e94cce39/packages/flutter/lib/src/painting/continuous_rectangle_border.dart)